 Having said that, it would be remiss of me to not point out the many challenges that a loving husband of an avid knitter faces when doing his best to learn to knit.
 Yes, it is nice to have a wife that knits so well.
 It is like having a knitting coach on hand that can teach me how to make slip knots, cast on and bind off, knit and purl, increase and decrease, and most importantly be on hand to pick up drop stitches for me.

 Though I think I am making good progress with it all, I can’t help but notice how perturbed my wife has become and how impatient she now is with me.
-She gives me looks of disappointment when I struggle with yarn tension, makes snide comments when I don’t understand the instructions in the knitting book she gave me, and calls me names as she watches me undo my knitting and fix my mistakes.
+She gives me looks of disappointment when I struggle with yarn tension, makes snide comments when I don’t understand the instructions in the knitting book she gave me, and calls me names as she sees me frogging, a knitting term that means ripping out stitches to undo knitting and fix mistakes or completely start the project over and knit it from scratch.

 Hence, my name, Froggie.